How to Boost Metabolism Naturally is a common question in most people, especially those looking to lose weight and improve their health.

 3. Inadequate sleep

-A lack of sleep throws your hormones off balance and dictates the dietary choices people make.
+Additionally, a lack of sleep throws your hormones off balance and dictates the dietary choices people make.
 This may, as a result, cause metabolic dysregulation, making it difficult for the body to regulate different processes.
+How To Sleep Better?

 4. Strict diets